sfigg/commercialization-public/docset/customize/unattend/microsoft-windows-shell-setupautologon.md

 ---
 title: AutoLogon
 description: AutoLogon specifies the account to use to log on to a computer automatically.
-AutoLogon credentials are deleted from the unattended installation answer file after Windows® Setup is complete.
+AutoLogon credentials are deleted from the unattended installation answer file after Windows Setup is complete.
 MSHAttr:
 - 'PreferredSiteName:MSDN'
 - 'PreferredLib:/library/windows/hardware'